 Another challenge that may come with cloud ERP is migrating big data files over the internet, which can be time-consuming and increase the risk of potential data loss.
 Consequently, moving data to the cloud requires careful planning and data evaluation.

 Performance is another consideration.
 Businesses with operations that require immediate transactional results may be reluctant to employ cloud systems because of slightly longer latencies.

 The two-tier ERP approach

-The tier 1, or corporate, ERP acts as the main standard for most administrative functions such as financials and human capital management.
-The tier-two ERP system supports the individual business needs of the divisions generally at the operational level such as manufacturing, sales and warehousing.
-In this strategy an organization could run a hybrid combination of on-premises and cloud ERP software to meet specific business requirements, but maintain increased flexibility and agility at a comparable cost.
+The tier 1, or corporate, ERP acts as the main system for most administrative functions, such as financials and human capital management.
+The tier 2 ERP system supports the individual business needs of the divisions at the operational level, such as manufacturing, sales and warehousing.
+With this strategy, an organization could run a hybrid ERP combination of on-premises and cloud ERP software to meet specific business requirements, but also maintain increased flexibility and agility at a comparable cost.

 Is cloud ERP the right answer?

 Larger businesses may also want to consider cloud ERP for hybrid or two-tier ERP configurations that help reduce costs and provide agility between business units.
-As cloud ERP system capabilities expand, companies should continue looking to resources that help them diligently evaluate this software for its ability to support their enterprise strategies.
+As the capabilities of a cloud ERP system expands, companies should continue looking to resources that help them diligently evaluate this software for its ability to support their enterprise strategies.